 Estimates of GHG emissions associated with each of the 42 food groups were calculated using Life Cycle Analysis (LCA) compiled from the relevant literature in the UK and Europe (Audsley et al. 2009; Hammerschlag and Venkat 2011; Berners-Lee et al. 2012; Vieux et al. 2012; Weiss and Leip 2012).
 In some cases a full LCA of emissions was not available (Berners-Lee et al. 2012; Vieux et al. 2012; Weiss and Leip 2012), so extrapolations from the literature (Foster et al. 2006; Audsley et al. 2009; Garnett 2011; Hammerschlag and Venkat 2011; Berners-Lee et al. 2012) were used to extend the estimates across the full life cycle of the food.
 We also estimated food losses from production, handling and sales, from cooking meals and from consumer waste, extrapolated from estimates of waste in the US (Venkat 2011).
-For food groups where specific emissions estimates were not available in the literature, representative items included in the food group for which emissions data were available were used as a reference point for all foods within the group (data on the individual foods in each group can be found in the Supplementary Materials Table S2).
+For food groups where specific emissions estimates were not available in the literature, representative items included in the food group for which emissions data were available were used as a reference point for all foods within the group.
+Complete information on how GHG emissions were estimated for each food group can be found in the Supplementary Materials Table S2..

 Optimisation modelling of diets

 We used a mathematical programming method (optimisation) to design nutritionally optimised diets for men and women in the UK that conformed to WHO nutritional recommendations (WHO 2003) but with minimal deviation from the current diet.
 The optimisations were performed in the statistical software R (R 2012) using the package Alabama (Varadhan 2012), which optimises smooth nonlinear objective functions with constraints using an Augmented Lagrangian method.
-Each simulation attempted to minimise the sum of squared deviations for each food group from the current diet.
+Each simulation attempted to minimise the sum of squared deviations for each food group from the current diet (see Text S1 and Figure S1a and S1b in the Supplementary Materials for more details).
 For a given food group i, the loss of welfare Wi resulting from consumption greater or less than the ideal level for health can be shown to be proportional to the share of expenditure for that food group si and inversely proportional to the price elasticity of demand εi

 ∆Wi∝siεi∆XiXi2

-where Xi is the current consumption for food group i and ΔXi is the difference between current and ideal consumption for food group i.
+where Xi is the current consumption for food group i and ΔXi is the difference between current and ideal consumption for food group i (details of expenditure shares and own-price elasticities used in the analysis can be found in the Supplementary Materials, Table S3).
 The ratio of si/εi acts as a proxy measure of how likely people would be to modify their consumption of that food group.
 The analysis therefore seeks to find the combination of foods that minimizes the weighted deviations of squared percentage consumption from the desired levels, where each deviation is weighted by si/εi.
 For the 42 food groups identified from the NDNS, we attempted to find the solution of

 min∆Xi;i=1..42i=142siεi∆XiXi2